misiektoja/lastfm_monitor/README.md

 Release notes can be found [here](RELEASE_NOTES.md)

-## Disclaimer

-I'm not a dev, project done as a hobby.
-Code is ugly and as-is, but it works (at least for me) ;-)

 ## Requirements

-The tool requires Python 3.8 or higher.
+The tool requires Python 3.9 or higher.

 It uses [pyLast](https://github.com/pylast/pylast) library, also requires requests, python-dateutil and urllib3.

+Optionally, you might want to install [Spotipy](https://github.com/spotipy-dev/spotipy), but it is required only for Spotify-related features.

 It has been tested successfully on:
 - macOS (Ventura, Sonoma & Sequoia)
 - Linux:
-   - Raspberry Pi Bullseye & Bookworm
+   - Raspberry Pi OS (Bullseye & Bookworm)
    - Ubuntu 24
+   - Rocky Linux (8.x, 9.x)
-   - Kali Linux 2024
+   - Kali Linux (2024, 2025)
 - Windows (10 & 11)

 It should work on other versions of macOS, Linux, Unix and Windows as well.